Dagaare language: Relative pronouns

 There is no distinction between human and non-human relative pronouns in Dagaare.
 For both the relative pronoun is nang.

 Interrogative pronouns

 Interrogative pronouns are formed by a root like [bo-] ('what, which') which combines with a suffix.
 Interrogative pronoun roots in Dagaare include also [yeŋ-] ('where'), [ʔaŋ-] ('who') and [wʊla-] ('how many').

 Possessive pronouns

 Possession is expressed by the words toɔr and den in singular and deme in plural, meaning "own", combined with any personal pronoun.

 Demonstrative pronouns

 Similarly to the personal pronouns, there is a distinction between human and non-human forms for the third person plural pronouns.

 Indefinite pronouns

 Dagaare does not seem to have indefinite pronouns and rather combines a noun like "person" or "body" with the element kang in order to express indefinites like "somebody" or "someone".

 Syntax

 Word order

-Dagaare has basically a SVO word order.
+The canonical word order of Dagaare is SVO (subject-verb-object).
 This can be seen in the following examples showing an intransitive clause, a transitive clause including an adverb and a ditransitive clause.